By David - K3DAV (6/19/2012)

 234 ÷ frequency in MHz, then =, then X 12 to get the length in inches.
 Our 2 meter "J" element is determined to be 19 inches.

 Now we need to figure out the spacing between the main and "J" elements.
-This little piece of pipe is shown in Figure 4 above.
+This little piece of pipe is shown in Figure 4 at left.
 Of course there is another formula to determine the length of this pipe also.
 Here is how we do it.

 On your handy calculator enter 22, then ÷, then the same center frequency of 146, then =.
 The answer should read 0.1506849.
 Multiply that time 12, then =.
 The final answer should be 1.8082188 inches.
 This is close enough to 2 inches, so this piece of pipe will be cut to 2 inches.
 Once again the formula to determine the "J" spacer is.......